Kraken-CI/website/docs/features.md

   - in LXD container
 - builds and tests execution is dynamically distributed to multiple machines with Kraken Agents according to indicated environments
+- autoscaling in the cloud - Kraken server connected to AWS EC2 environment can spawn new machines with Kraken Agents when there is not enough agents for jobs
 - jobs can return 3 kinds of entities:
   - build artifacts - any files like packages, tarballs, RPMs, generated HTML reports